jwalshdev/StockTrackr/README.md

 >stox = StockTrackr.Stox()

-The UI() method provides an easy-to-use, text-based entry point to run the program
+The UI() method provides an easy-to-use, command-line entry point to run the program

 >fx.UI()